AzeemRahimuddin/finch-robot-project/README.md

 | **Development & Version Control** | The repository demonstrates excellent use of Git and GitHub by having many commits and updates to one or more branches of the repository | The repository shows great use of Git and GitHub by having more than 2 new commits to the repository | The repository demonstrates basic used of Git and GitHub by having at least 1 new commit to a branch of the repository | The repository only have the initial clone of the or no project submitted |

 ## Challenge-Specific Guidelines
+For the Maze Navigation Challenge, I had to make sure my Finch could move through a maze without any help.
+I used the distance sensor to detect walls and programmed it to turn when it got too close.
+The robot had to decide what to do on its own, not just follow a set path.
+I also added lights and sounds to show what the Finch was doing as it moved.
+Everything had to work together so the robot could finish the maze from start to end by itself.

 ### Dance Challenge
 Create a choreographed dance routine for your Finch that synchronizes: